jamesdegiang/Gaidaros/README.md

 - Common Web Application Vuln Scanner
 - Post-scan Reporting

+## Tested on

+- Kali Linux
+> Most of the required packages are already pre-installed on Kali Linux

 ## Installation

 Preferably, you can download Gaidaros by cloning the Git repository: